Kansas State vs. Montana State Predictions & Picks - NCAA Tournament First Round

 - Pick OU:

-Kansas State is 20-10-0 against the spread this season compared to Montana State's 19-12-0 ATS record.
-In terms of going over the point total, games involving the Wildcats are 15-15-0 and the Bobcats are 14-17-0.
-The two teams combine to score 149.7 points per game, 11.2 more points than this matchup's total.
-Kansas State has a 5-5 record against the spread while going 5-5 overall over the past 10 contests.
-Montana State has gone 4-6 against the spread and 9-1 overall in its last 10 games.
+Kansas State's record against the spread so far this season is 20-10-0, while Montana State's is 19-12-0.
+In terms of hitting the over, games involving the Wildcats are 15-15-0 and the Bobcats are 14-17-0.
+The teams combine to score 149.7 points per game, 10.2 more points than this matchup's total.
+Over the past 10 contests, Kansas State has a 5-5 record against the spread while going 5-5 overall.
+Montana State has gone 4-6 against the spread and 9-1 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.